Protein - Why it's Important for Endurance Athletes

 The benefits of soy protein

 Because it has less potential than whey protein for producing ammonia, a primary cause of muscle fatigue, soy protein is best used prior to and during exercise.
-That alone would make soy the preferential choice for use during exercise, but soy has yet more benefits.
+That alone would make soy the preferential choice for use during exercise.
+Soy has yet more benefits too.

 Soy Protein vs. Whey Protein